 The naira plunged further at the official window on Tuesday, closing at an all-time low of N1,482 against the United States dollar.

-The local unit had closed at 1,348 against the greenback on Monday after the FMDQ Security Exchange reviewed the methodology used for the calculation of its rates.
+The local unit closed at 1,348 against the greenback on Monday after the FMDQ Security Exchange reviewed its rate calculation methodology.

-This came as the Central Bank of Nigeria released a circular to authorised dealers on financial market price transparency, warning them against engaging in sharp practices.
+This came as the Central Bank of Nigeria released a circular to authorised dealers on financial market price transparency, warning them against using sharp practices.

-The bank stated that its attention had been drawn to the practice of some dealers and their customers reporting inaccurate and misleading information on transitions in the financial market.
+The bank stated that it had been alerted to the practice of some dealers and their customers reporting inaccurate and misleading information about financial market transitions.

 It stated that the behaviour was not compliant with ethical standards… “and deliberate attempts to create price distortions by reporting false transaction details amount to market manipulation, which will not be tolerated and henceforth face sanctions.”